Your family would be so proud of you, Queen tells John Hunt and daughter Amy

 Louise Hunt, her sister Hannah Hunt and their mother Carol Hunt were killed by Kyle Clifford – Louise’s ex-partner – last year in Hertfordshire.

-The Queen has praised BBC racing commentator John Hunt and his daughter Amy, whose family were murdered at their home.
+The Queen has told BBC racing commentator John Hunt and his daughter Amy, whose family were murdered at their home, that they would be “so proud of you both”.

 Louise Hunt, 25, her sister Hannah Hunt, 28, and their mother Carol Hunt, 61, were killed by Kyle Clifford, 27 – Louise’s ex-partner – in a quiet cul-de-sac in Bushey, Hertfordshire, on July 9 last year.